Quantum-Tunnel-Design/finefinds-devops-cicd/docs/confluence/README.md

 - When configurations change
 - When costs change significantly
 - When operating procedures are modified
+- When AWS service properties are updated (e.g., when Cognito StandardThreatProtectionMode was changed to advancedSecurityMode)

 The team should perform a quarterly review of all documentation to ensure accuracy.